Klosmi/WP-dev/WPDevNotes.md

 Sometimes, adding a `<div>` tag just to wrap multiple elements can cause issues, such as breaking our CSS.
 Fortunately, React offers a solution: **fragments**.

-Fragments are elements that let you group multiple elements without adding an extra tag to the DOM.
-Written as empty tags,` <> </>`, they help keep your HTML cleaner and avoid unnecessary wrapper elements.
+Fragments are elements that let us group multiple elements without adding an extra tag to the DOM.
+Written as empty tags,` <> </>`, they help keep our HTML cleaner and avoid unnecessary wrapper elements.

 ```
 import React from 'react';